Cizre: Christian population

+In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the city had 32 Syriac Orthodox households, who paid 107 dues, and was served by the Church of Morī Behnān and one priest.
 According to the census carried out by the Armenian Patriarchate of Constantinople, 4281 Armenians inhabited the kaza of Jazirat Ibn ʿUmar in 1913, with only one functioning church: 2716 Armenians lived in Jazirat Ibn ʿUmar itself and eleven nearby villages, and 1565 Armenians were nomadic.
 60 Chaldean Catholic families inhabited the city in 1850, and were served by one church and one priest.
 There were 300 Chaldeans in 1865, 240 Chaldeans in 1880, 320 Chaldeans in 1888, 350 Chaldeans in 1890, and 600 Chaldeans, with 2 priests and 2 churches, in 1913.

 A report submitted to the Paris Peace Conference by the Syriac Orthodox bishop Severios Barsoum in July 1919 testified that 7510 Syriac Orthodox Christians in 994 families and 8 clergymen had been killed in the kaza of Jazirat Ibn ʿUmar during the genocide.
 26 Syriac Orthodox villages and 13 churches had been affected.
 In total, 35 Assyrian villages in the vicinity of Cizre were destroyed in the genocide.
 A separate memorandum was submitted on behalf of Shimun XX Paulos, Patriarch of the Church of the East, in which it was requested that the city become part of an independent Assyrian state.

 After the genocide, in 1918, it was reported Kurds made up the majority of the city, with approximately 500 Chaldeans.
 There were 960 Assyrians at Cizre in total in 1918.